JustinFay01/visnotes-api/README.md

 - [ ] Add a button to download the word cloud as an image
 - [ ] Add different Layout options
 - [ ] Update the Analysis view when selecting a note

+- [ ] Fix weird null condtion checks for analysis
+- [ ] Clean up how updating files int he table connects to the word cloud

 # Back End